gabmichdev/coding_challenge/README.md

 ```
 in the console of your preference.

 Starting the server depends on your OS.
-If you are using Windows, run `npm start`, this will spin up the server in production mode, otherwise, if you are using a Linux system, run `npm run start:linuxProductive`.
+If you are using Windows, run `npm start`, this will spin up the server in production mode, otherwise, if you are using a Linux system, run `npm run start:linuxProductive`, note that the port is defined inside the files in the `config` folder.
+The production file will override any matching fields in the default file.
+If you would like to make any changes to the code and have it live reload, feel free to run `npm run start:dev`.
+##### Note:
+Credentials for production mode are not set and could be set by copying the contents of `default.json` into `production.json` (or by running the server in development mode).
+However, the phone number to send SMS to must be previously verified and this could mean that the SMS functionality may not be available.
+Due to this situation, provided within the repository will be a folder called `validation_images` containing proof images of how the messages would look if they were sent through SMS.

 ### What's inside?
 This server exposes three endpoints: